Check That Your Implementation Satisfies the MFA Requirement

 Astro holding shield icon in the forest

-Want to make sure you're satisfying the Salesforce multi-factor authentication (MFA) requirement that went into effect on February 1, 2022?
+Want to make sure you're satisfying the contractual requirement to use multi-factor authentication (MFA) when logging in to your Salesforce products?
 Use this page to see if you're good to go.
-If you're not quite there yet, we provide next steps so you can be ready by the deadline.
-The full contractual requirement is defined in the Salesforce Trust and Compliance Documentation.
+If you're not quite there yet, we provide next steps so you can achieve compliance.
+The complete terms of the requirement are defined in the Notices and Licenses Information (NLI) for your product(s), on the Salesforce Trust and Compliance Documentation.

 MFA Requirement Checker